Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Transfers

 in $G\Coarse$ such that $v$ and $w$ are coarse coverings.
 By \eqref{wegiowgwerwgerg1} and \eqref{wegiowgwerwgerg2}, we get the following situation

 where the dotted arrows are obtained from the universal properties of the cartesian or cocartesian maps as indicated.
-The composition of the two dotted arrows is the comparison morphism from \cref{ropgkpwoegrewgwregwgregw}, which has the indicated direction since the upper right triangle in \eqref{ergierjgiogrjoerijgoiqergqfqwfqefqef} lives in the fibre $\Sh^{G}_{\bC}(W)^{\op}$ (note the superscript $\op$) of $s$ over $(W,\bC)$.
+The composition of the two dotted arrows is the comparison morphism from \cref{ropgkpwoegrewgwregwgregw}, which has the indicated direction since the upper right triangle in \eqref{ergierjgiogrjoerijgoiqergqfqwfqefqef} lives in the fibre $\Sh^{G}_{\bC}(W)^{\op}$ of $s$ over $(W,\bC)$ (recall the definition \eqref{qwefefewfqfewf} of $s^{\pi_{0}}$ which involved {taking fibrewise opposites)}.

 If $\phi^{\prime}$ is cocartesian or $\psi^{\prime}$ is cartesian, then one of the dotted arrows is an equivalence, and hence the other is an equivalence, too. \end{proof}

 The following assertion is a general fact about an inner fibration in $\Cati$, but for concreteness we formulate it for $s_\bC$.
 We consider again a square of the shape \eqref{eq:square} in $\hat \Sh^{G}_{\bC}$.